 We will send you an email or text.
 Please contact the clinic if you have not received your result within one week of the test.

 Non-Motile sperm are sperm that don’t move.
-It takes around 25 ejaculations to clear the old sperm.
-Occasionally, a few new non-motile sperm persists.
-“Special Clearance” is given seven months after the vasectomy when there are fewer than 100,000 non-motile sperm per ml.
+It takes around 25 ejaculations to clear out the old sperm.
+Occasionally, a few new non-motile sperm persist.
+‘Special Clearance’ is given seven months after the vasectomy when there are fewer than 100,000 non-motile sperm per ml.
 The risk of pregnancy is basically then zero.
-You can certainly consider your vasectomy to be 100% successful if you fall under this category.
+You can certainly consider your vasectomy to be 100% successful if you fall under the category of ‘special clearance.’